trevormorgan/git-katas/README.md

 # Adding a shorthand "sw" for "switch"
 git config --global alias.sw "switch"
 # Usage:
-git sw master     # Does a "git switch master"
+git sw main     # Does a "git switch main"

 ## Logging
 git log --graph --oneline --all # Show a nice graph of the previous commits